 What is Neck Liposuction?

-Neck liposuction is a cosmetic procedure designed to remove excess fat and tighten the skin around the neck area.
-This procedure can help individuals who are bothered by the appearance of a double chin or “turkey neck” that can occur due to ageing or weight gain.
+Neck liposuction is a cosmetic procedure designed to target excess fat around the neck area.
+This procedure can help individuals who are bothered by the appearance of excess neck fat that can occur due to ageing or weight gain.

-Is it the same as a neck lift procedure?
+Is it the same as a neck lift (lower rhytidectomy) procedure?

 Neck liposuction and neck lift, also known as a lower rhytidectomy are not the same.
-A neck lift or facelift is a surgical procedure (not a cosmetic surgery) that involves removing excess skin and tightening the underlying muscles of the neck.
-It is typically recommended for patients who have loose, sagging skin or prominent bands in the neck area.
-A neck lift can also address the appearance of jowls and excess skin around the jawline.
-The procedure is performed under general anesthesia (sedation) and requires a small incision that is hidden behind the ears and under the chin.
+A neck lift or facelift (rhytidectomy) is a surgical procedure that involves removing excess skin and tightening the underlying muscles of the neck.
+It is typically recommended for patients who have loose skin or prominent bands in the neck area.
+A neck lift (lower rhytidectomy) can also address the appearance of jowls and excess skin around the jawline.
+The procedure is performed under general anesthesia (sedation) and requires a small incision behind the ears and under the chin.

 Who is a good candidate for neck liposuction?

 It’s important to note that neck liposuction is not a weight loss solution, and individuals should be at or near their ideal body weight before undergoing the procedure.
-Candidates should also have realistic expectations for the results of the procedure and be willing to follow post-operative instructions carefully to ensure proper healing and optimal results.
+Candidates should also have realistic expectations for the results of the procedure and be willing to follow post-operative instructions carefully to ensure proper healing.

 It’s essential to have a consultation with a board-certified plastic surgeon to determine whether neck liposuction is the right option for your unique needs and goals.
 During this consultation, your surgeon will evaluate your medical history, examine the neck area, and discuss any concerns or questions you may have to ensure you are a good candidate for the procedure.